-Environmental Work Method Statements (EWMS) are prepared to manage and control activities that have the potential to negatively impact on the environment.
+Environmental Work Method Statements (EWMS) are prepared to manage and control all activities that have the potential to negatively impact on the environment.
 EWMS will be prepared prior to the commencement of relevant construction activities on site and will incorporate relevant mitigation measures and controls from management plans.
 They also identify key procedures to be used concurrently with the EWMS.
 EWMS are specifically designed to communicate requirements, actions, processes and controls to construction personnel using plans, diagrams and simply written instructions.

-EWMS will be prepared progressively in the lead up to and throughout construction in consultation with relevant members from the Project team, and approved by the Environmental Site Representative.
-EWMS will be developed in accordance with the requirements of G36 cl 3.2.4.
+EWMS will be prepared progressively in the lead up to and throughout construction in consultation with relevant members from the Project team, and approved by the Environment Manager.